java-tools/awe/README.md

 ## License

-All parts of AWE, except the contents of the graphical charts library, are licensed under Apache License v2.0 see the [LICENSE.md](LICENSE.md) file for details.
+All parts of AWE, **except the contents of the graphical charts library (HighCharts)**, are licensed under Apache License v2.0 see the [LICENSE.md](LICENSE.md) file for details.